Anne Windfohr Marion: Personal life

 Marion was divorced three times.
 In 1961, she was married to William Wade Meeker, the son of Mrs. and Mr. Julian R. Meeker.
-They had one daughter, Anne Windfohr Meeker (Windi).
+They had one daughter, Anne Windfohr Meeker.

 Her second husband was Benjamin Franklin (B. F.) Phillips, a horseman; they owned several successful racehorses including Dash For Cash and Streakin Six.
 They married in 1969 and divorced in 1980.
 They raised one daughter, Anne "Windi" Phillips Grimes (born 1964), who married David M. Grimes II.

 Her third husband was James Rowland Sowell.
 They married in 1982 and divorced in 1987.

 She married her fourth husband, John L. Marion, at the Church of the Heavenly Rest on the Upper East Side of Manhattan, New York City, in 1988.
 The ceremony was performed by Reverend C. Hugh Hildesley.

 She lived in the Westover Hills neighborhood of Fort Worth, Texas, in a 19,000-square-foot modernist home on Shady Oaks Lane, designed for her mother by I. M. Pei in the 1960s.
 She owned secondary residences in Santa Fe, New Mexico, Indian Wells, California, Jackson Hole, Wyoming, and an apartment at 820 Fifth Avenue, New York.
 She enjoyed quail hunting on her Four Sixes Ranch.

-She died on February 11, 2020.
+She died on February 11, 2020, aged 81.